keenanpayne/keenanpayne.com/portfolio/asana.md

     description: |
       Wavelength was a content marketing strategy to position Asana as a thought leader in work management and corporate leadership.

-      I built a custom WordPress theme for the Wavelength website, along with custom taxonomies to portray it as a digital magazine.
+      I built a custom WordPress theme for the Wavelength website and custom taxonomies to portray it as a digital magazine.
     items:
       - 8
       - 9